 Other joints that may be affected include the ankle, foot or knees, and in severe cases, the wrists, elbows and fingers.
-Uric acid can also crystallize as kidney stones and can damage the kidneys.
+People with gout may also experience kidney stones and damage to their kidneys.

 Gout is caused by disordered metabolism of purines.
-You largely get purines from food, and they are essential to the working of the body.
+You get purines mostly from food, and they are essential for the body to working properly.
 Excess purines are normally eliminated in the urine.
-But sometimes an excess can lead high levels of urate – a breakdown product of purines – in the blood, a condition called hyperuricemia.
-This can lead to the deposition of needle-like urate crystals in joints.
+But sometimes, an excess can lead high levels of urate (a breakdown product of purines) in the blood.
+This is called hyperuricemia, and it can leave needle-like urate crystals inside your joints.

-Those suffering from attacks of gout often need lifelong medications to prevent excess uric acid formation.
+Those suffering from attacks of gout often need to take medication throughout their lifetime.
 If your doctor has prescribed colchicine to prevent gout attacks, the attacks will return if you stop the drug.
-If you are given allopurinol to reduce the uric acid in the blood (to reduce gout attacks) or to reduce the uric acid in the urine (to reduce the risk of uric acid-related kidney stones), the risk returns if you stop the drug.
+If you are given allopurinol to reduce the uric acid in the blood (to reduce gout attacks) or to reduce the uric acid in the urine (to reduce the risk of uric-acid-related kidney stones), the risk returns if you stop the drug.

 In an effort to raise awareness about the severity of gout and further explore the connection between gout and diet, HSS is encouraging those who have gout to participate in an online study supported by the University of Alabama at Birmingham.
-If you have gout, please take a few minutes to answer the survey questions for this study.
+If you have gout, please take a few minutes to answer the survey questions.